rebecca1230/nyuad-intro-to-im/FEB_16/Readme.md

 ![](output.png)

 ### Data Collection
-It would be a very hard approach to manually search for bitcoin price data going through a ton of webpages from the internet.
+It would've been a very hard approach to manually search for bitcoin price data going through a ton of webpages from the internet.
 Therefore, I decided to search for existing dataset that's available on Kaggle.

 Here's the link to where I found the data: [Bitcoin Historical Data](https://www.kaggle.com/mczielinski/bitcoin-historical-data)